What does your heel pain mean?

 Injury, disease and excess weight are among the possible culprits, but it’s probable that your heel pain has developed from poor biomechanics.

 You’re not alone, however.
-Approximately 75% of the American population experiences misalignment due to over-pronation.
+A majority of the American population experiences misalignment due to over-pronation.
 Over-pronation can become even more excessive when you wear unsupportive shoes and walk on hard, unnatural surfaces.

 Orthaheel Technology helps reduce over-pronation which can relieve associated common pains